1claim-gh/makcu-csharp/README.md

   ```
 - Can also be installed using the NuGet Package Manager in visual studio

-- This was made with the intention for 2 PC Setup only
-- This is for educational purposes only and i am not responsible for any bans, penalties or other concequences that you may encounter
 ## Basic C# Usage:
 ```csharp
 using Mouse;